 ELIGIBLE JOBS AND INTERNSHIPS

 Eligible jobs, for which you may recruit through the Career Center, consist of professional duties and salaries or hourly wages.
-The Career Center does not support full commission-based positions; opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses; and positions that are based in home offices or private residences.
+The Career Center does not support full commission-based positions; opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses; positions that are based in home offices or private residences; and food or personal service positions such as waiting tables and dog walking.

 Acceptable internships provide students with structured learning experiences, regular supervision, and exposure to professional aspects of chosen fields.